 - Explain significant chunks of evidence that promotes PPIs

-- Analyze data obtained by survey and assessments to ascertain the benefits of using these interventions in practical life.
+- Analyze data obtained by surveys and assessments to ascertain the benefits of using these interventions in practical life.

 What is CSV?

 Character Strengths and Virtues (CSV) was a compact handbook of the critical aspects of positive psychology, the active interventions, and bits of evidence promoting happiness as a scientifically attainable state of mind.

 Authors Seligman and Peterson (2004) argued that like the DSM or the ICD that encompass almost all aspects of psychopathologies, the CSV encircles all the tidbits of psychological well-being.